Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Storage_2_access.rst

 ..
 Note::

-    If the current Storage instance is allocate on GPU, the return pointer will be a device pointer.
+    If the current Storage instance is allocated on a GPU, the return pointer will be a device pointer.
-    See :cuda-mem:`this page <>`.
+    See :cuda-mem:`the CUDA documentation <>`.

 ..
 Warning::

     The return pointer is shared with the Storage instance.
-Thus it's life time will be the same as that instance.
-If the instance is destroy first, the memory will be free, and the pointer will be invalid as well.
-Please use with caution.
+Thus its life time will be limited by that of the Storage instance.
+If the instance is destroyed first, the memory will be freed, and the pointer will be invalid as well.
+Please use with caution!